Floating-Base Deep Lagrangian Networks: Preliminaries

 \subsection{Deep Lagrangian Networks}

-Based on \eqref{eq:lag_def}, DeLaN~\cite{delan_2021} approximates the joint space inertia matrix $\inertiaMat$ and $\EPot$ using two networks to estimate the equations of motion \eqref{eq:eom_rigid_body} of a fixed-base robot.
+Based on \eqref{eq:lag_def}, DeLaN~\cite{delan_2021} approximates the joint-space inertia matrix $\inertiaMat$ and $\EPot$ using two networks to estimate the equations of motion \eqref{eq:eom_rigid_body} of a fixed-base robot.
 To guarantee physical consistency, i.e., $\inertiaMat \succ 0$, DeLaN parameterizes the inertia matrix in terms of its Cholesky decomposition, i.e.

 where $\triChol(\jointPos)$ is a lower triangular matrix with positive diagonal elements.